Early 1970: Shows at the Factory Ballroom, Pontiac, MI supported by 'The J.D.Shakedown'

-Oct 16th '70 Grand Rapids, MI, Grand Valley Armoury (w/ Mike Quatro, Jam Band, The Ones) (Poster exists)
+Oct 16th '70 Wyoming, (nr Grand Rapids), MI, Grand Valley Armoury (w/ Mike Quatro Jam Band, The Ones) (Poster exists)

-Oct 31st `70 Ypsilanti, MI, Bowen Field House, Eastern Michigan Univ.. ( w/ SRC, Brownsville Station, Jam Band, Mutzi, Insanity's Horse) (ticket/flyer/eyewitness) [Ticket] Some sources say Alice Cooper didn`t show up but an eye witness claims they definitly played.
+Oct 31st `70 Ypsilanti, MI, Bowen Field House, Eastern Michigan Univ.. ( w/ SRC, Brownsville Station, Mike Quatro's Jam Band, Mutzi, Insanity's Horse) (ticket/flyer/eyewitness) [Ticket] Some sources say Alice Cooper didn`t show up but an eye witness claims they definitly played.